Ivanrenzmond-solidos/CPE310-IE22S1/README.md

 <p align="center">ABOUT ME</p>
-# Hi there 👋,

- Hello, my name is Ivan Renzmond Castulo.
-I am currently an 2nd year Industrial Engineering student who studied at Technological Institute of the Philippines in Quezon City Campus with a background in process analysis, operations management, and systems optimization.
-At present, I am taking Fundamentals of Data Science, where I am building skills in data analysis, statistics, and problem-solving.
-I am interested in applying data-driven methods to improve efficiency, productivity, and decision-making in industrial and business environments.
+  Hello!
+My name is **Ivan Renzmond Castulo**, and I am a **2nd-year Industrial Engineering student** at the **Technological Institute of the Philippines, Quezon City Campus**.
+I have a solid foundation in **process analysis, operations management, and systems optimization**, which enables me to understand and improve complex systems efficiently.

+  I am currently taking **Fundamentals of Data Science**, where I am developing skills in **data analysis, statistics, and problem-solving**.
+This experience has strengthened my ability to extract actionable insights from data and apply them to real-world challenges.

+  I am passionate about using **data-driven approaches** to enhance efficiency, productivity, and decision-making in industrial and business environments.
+My goal is to contribute to meaningful projects, continuously grow my skills, and make a positive impact in the fields of **industrial engineering and data science**.

 ---

 ## 🚀 About Me
 🎓 Currently exploring the world of technology at the **Technological Institute of the Philippines**.

 💻 Passionate about coding, building projects, and learning new programming languages.

 🚀 Always eager to collaborate on exciting open-source projects and improve my skills.

-🔭 I’m currently working on **[Fundamentals of Data Science]** 🌱 I’m currently learning **[Technology/Skill]**
+🔭 I’m currently working on **[Fundamentals of Data Science]**

+🌱 I’m currently learning **[Technology/Skill]**

-👯 I’m looking to collaborate on **[using pythoon]**
+👯 I’m looking to collaborate on **[<u>using pythoon</u>]**

-📫 How to reach me: [Ivanrenzmondc@gmail.com)
+📫 How to reach me: [<u>Ivanrenzmondc@gmail.com</u>)

-📱 Phone Number: +63-995-324-2122
+📱 Phone Number: **[<u>+63-995-324-2122</u>]**

 ⚡ Fun fact: I **[I love adventure and travel]**

 ---